sachin-sumologic/sumologic-documentation/docs/integrations/security-threat-detection/f5-big-ip-ltm.md

 ### User Session Events

-**F5 - BIG-IP LTM - User Session Events** dashboard provides an at-a-glance view of user activity and their geographic location.
-This dashboard also provides information on login trends, operating systems used, user session IDs, and users by their application profile.
-**F5 - BIG-IP LTM - User Session Events** dashboard provides an at-a-glance view of user activity and their geographic location.
+The **F5 - BIG-IP LTM - User Session Events** dashboard provides an at-a-glance view of user activity and their geographic location.
 This dashboard also provides information on login trends, operating systems used, user session IDs, and users by their application profile.

 Use this dashboard to:
 * View the geographic location of active users.